 Body cam evidence, when used strategically, can often reveal discrepancies between police accounts and the actual events.
 This, combined with your client's testimony and other evidence, can form a robust defense strategy, instilling confidence in your ability to defend your client.

-Still, it's going to take time, effort, and judges and prosecutors policing the police to ensure that they turn over the body cam evidence, turn it on when they are supposed to, and are fair about how they deal with it.
+Still, it's going to take time, effort, and judges and prosecutors policing the police to ensure that they turn over body cam evidence, turn it on when they are supposed to, and are fair about how they handle it.
+This underscores the power of the legal system in ensuring fair use of this evidence, empowering you in your defense.

 Given the complexities and challenges associated with body cam evidence, it's advisable to seek the counsel of an experienced criminal defense attorney.
-With over twenty-five years of experience, I can provide the guidance and expertise needed to navigate these issues and build a strong defense for your case.
+With over 25 years of experience, I can provide the guidance and expertise necessary to navigate these issues and construct a robust defense for your case, offering you reassurance in your defense strategy.